 To sell their tool or consulting hours, perhaps, but even then it doesn’t make sense to give away your best tactics when you can get the attention you need with something less fresh as well.

-So where do you find your growth marketing opportunities in 2020?
+So where do you find your growth marketing trends and opportunities in 2020?

 - Talk to users and customers.
 Have a habit and a process for continuously interviewing customers and prospective users.
 I did this extensively before starting Outfunnel, and my Calendly link is still included in onboarding emails of all new trial users.

 - Prioritize process over hacks and strategy over tactics.
 While your competitors are busy chasing the next shiny object, the best thing you can do is to take the long view.
 When everyone is doing cold emails campaigns, could you dare to invest in growing your opt-in email list instead?

 - Invest in the brand.
 Whatever you’re selling and whoever you’re selling to, the best long-term marketing bet is to invest in your brand.
 If your marketing plan is overly acquisition and lead generation focused, your competitors will overtake you in a year or two.

 - Talk to others in your field.
 While the best growth hacks are not usually shared publicly, digital marketers are a friendly bunch.
 I’ve made it one of my priorities to schedule calls and meetings with peers and the time-to-insights ratio is always about 10X better compared to reading books or listening to podcasts.

 2. Cold outreach will be increasingly noisy, and increasingly ineffective – unless you drop old habits

 I belong to some “growth hacking” online groups and some of the discussion there is depressing.